 Sophie Godley, MPH – Clinical Assistant Professor and Director of Undergraduate Programs, Department of Community Health Sciences, Boston University School of Public Health

-An archive of the webinar on Student Centered Learning Modules in the MCH Classroom will hopefully be available HERE soon.
+For access to the archive of the webinar on Student Centered Learning Modules in the MCH Classroom, email email@example.com.

 Module One: Academic Writing and Public Health Writing Workshop – This is a progressive writing activity that is designed to be done during class.
 The activity allows teaching faculty the opportunity to work with students on their public health writing skills.